xinwenfu/VChat_CFG/README.md

     <img src="Images/VEC5.png">

-6. Find a new sequence of 3 `POP` instructions followed by a `RETN`
+6. Find a new sequence of 3 `POP` instructions followed by a `RETN`.
    1. Right-click the Assembly view and select `Search For -> Sequence of Commands`:

         <img src="Images/VEC6.png">

-   2. Search for the set of commands
+   2. Search for the set of commands.

         <img src="Images/VEC7.png">

-        * `POP R32`: Searches for a POP instruction that stores the result in a 32-bit register
+        * `POP R32`: Searches for a POP instruction that stores the result in a 32-bit register.
-        * `RETN`: Return instruction
+        * `RETN`: Return instruction.

     3. Copy the address of the first POP instruction.